-In assessing whether the contractual cash flows are solely payments of principal and interest, the Company considers the contractual terms of the instrument.
+In assessing whether the contractual cash flows are solely payments of principal and interest, BNY Mellon SA/NV considers the contractual terms of the instrument.
 This includes assessing whether the financial asset contains contractual terms that would change the timing or amount of contractual cash flows such that it would not meet this condition.
-In making this assessment, the Company considers:
+In making this assessment, BNY Mellon SA/NV considers:

-- contingent events that would change the amount or timing of cash flows; - leverage features; - prepayment and extension terms; - terms that limit the Company's claim to cash flows from specified assets; and - features that modify consideration for the time value of money e.g. periodic reset of interest rates.
+- · contingent events that would change the amount or timing of cash flows; - · leverage features; - · prepayment and extension terms; - · terms that limit BNY Mellon SA/NV's claim to cash flows from specified assets; and - features that modify consideration for the time value of money e.g. periodic reset of interest rates. - for tranched securities, such as asset backed securities, guidance related to contractually linked instruments is to be assessed and the underlying portfolio is to be considered under the SPPI requirements.